On the Border Mexican Grill & Cantina

-On The Border Mexican Grill & Cantina is an American chain of Tex-Mex food casual dining restaurants.
-The chain and brand name is owned by Argonne Capital Group.
+On The Border Mexican Grill & Cantina was an American chain of Tex-Mex food casual dining restaurants.
+The chain and brand name since 2025 was owned by Pappas Restaurants.

 History

 The first On The Border location opened on October 29, 1982, in Dallas, Texas.
 In 1994, the chain lost its wholly owned subsidiary designation when it was merged into Brinker International as a company brand.
 In 2010, Brinker International sold On the Border to Golden Gate Capital.
 OTB Acquisition LLC, an affiliate of Golden Gate Capital, announced that it had completed its acquisition of On The Border Mexican Grill & Cantina from Brinker International, Inc. (NYSE: EAT).
 On April 24, 2014, the chain was sold to Argonne Capital Group, another private equity firm.

 In February 2025, both locations in Long Island, New York were closed permanently.
 On March 5, 2025, On the Border filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $10 million and $50 million.
 The company blamed inflation, rising interest costs and low traffic demand as factors contributing to the bankruptcy filing.

 Pappas Restaurants Inc. revealed on May 7, 2025 it would be bringing On the Border into its portfolio following a successful auction bid.

+On June 10, 2026, managers at several locations confirmed that Pappas Restaurants would be shutting down all remaining company-owned On the Border restaurants nationwide by June 12, 2026 as it filed for Chapter 7 bankruptcy.
+Franchise-owned restaurants in South Dakota, Florida, Nevada, California and South Korea will remain open past the June 12th date but will be forced to rename their restaurants at a later date as the On The Border company will cease to exist.